 Slate Audiobook Club

 I love listening to this show, whether I’ve read the book or not.
 I’ve discovered some of my favorite books ever on this show (see: A Visit from the Goon Squad).
 Sometimes I listen to the episode and then read the book, but sometimes I’m good and read the book first.
 Which is why I have to read Wild before I’m allowed to listen to that ep.
-I used the episode on Killer Angels when putting together my post-Gettysburg reading recommendations.
+I used one episode when putting together my post-Gettysburg reading recommendations.

 Slate Culture Gabfest